MicrosoftDocs/MIMDocs/MIMDocs/pam/raise-bastion-functional-level.md

 * All member servers hosting MIM Service for PAM must be Windows Server 2016 or later, as needed for the Remote Server Administration Tools.
 * The MIM Service software must be MIM 2016 version 4.6.607.0 (from February 2022) or a later hotfix.
 See [Microsoft Identity Manager version history](../reference/version-history.md) for more information on the latest hotfixes.

-## Step 2- check if you need to raise the functional level
+## Step 2 - Check if you need to raise the functional level

 1. Make sure you're signed in into the server hosting MIM Service as a MIM administrator.
 2. Launch PowerShell.